 The FRA eLibrary contains all the documents that are found throughout the FRA Public Website.
 Multiple pages on the website may link to the same eLibrary item based on its set of metadata.

-The preparation of the Tier 2 / project-level San Francisco–San Jose High Speed Train (HST) Project EIR/EIS will involve development of preliminary engineering designs and assessment of environmental effects associated with the construction, operation, and maintenance of the HST system, including track, ancillary facilities and stations, along the previously selected San Francisco– San Jose corridor.
-Previous FRA decisions were made about this section of the HST system with the Bay Area to Central Valley Program EIR/EIS.
+The preparation of the Tier 2 / project-level San Francisco–San Jose High-Speed Rail (HSR) Project EIR/EIS will involve development of preliminary engineering designs and assessment of environmental effects associated with the construction, operation, and maintenance of the HSR system, including track, ancillary facilities and stations, along the previously selected San Francisco– San Jose corridor.
+Previous FRA decisions were made about this section of the HSR system with the Bay Area to Central Valley Program EIR/EIS.

-For more information see the the California High Speed Rail Authority website at www.cahighspeedrail.ca.gov.
+For more information see the California High-Speed Rail Authority website at www.cahighspeedrail.ca.gov.